South Mainland, Shetland

-At the top of hill (Sound Brae) south out of Lerwick, past the Sandy Loch (the public water supply and a good loch for fishing) lies Gulberwick (ON Gulberuvík from Gulberra – woman’s name, and vík – bay).
-This is now almost a suburb of Lerwick and a detour (left) through the steep, winding, lower road passes the kirk, beach, public hall and play park, then rejoins the main road.
+At the top of hill south out of Lerwick, past the Sandy Loch (the public water supply and a good loch for fishing), take a detour (left) to Gulberwick (ON Gulberuvík from Gulberra – woman’s name, and vík – bay).
+The steep, winding, lower road passes the kirk, beach, public hall and playpark, then rejoins the main road.

 The expanding settlement of Quarff is the next village south.
 Easter Quarff has a shingle beach with great views of the Ord and Bard cliffs of Bressay.
 Wester Quarff has escaped most of the recent house building and is well worth a visit for panoramic views of Clift Sound and the islands of Trondra and Burra (even Foula and Ronas Hill from the hill of Scraefield).
 The Quarff hall, as in most districts, is a community asset that is well utilised.

-The Cunningsburgh Agricultural Show is usually on the second Wednesday in August.
-The show is ‘open’ to entries from the whole of Shetland and attracts livestock, ponies, produce, flowers and crafts from all over.
+The Cunningsburgh Agricultural Show is on the second Wednesday in August.
+The show accepts entries from the whole of Shetland and attracts livestock, ponies, produce, flowers and crafts from all over.
 The village hall is an important part of community life, with teas served most Sunday afternoons through the summer and regular games nights.
+The Cunningsburgh History Group has premises near the hall and has permanent outdoor exhibits as well as changing indoor displays.

 On the hillside at Catpund, ‘klebber’ (talc and soapstone formed by lavas from the floor of the Iapetus Ocean being altered by hot fluids) was quarried by the Vikings to create bowls, weights, bake-plates and lamps.
 Take a walk up the Catpund burn to see evidence of the workings.

-Mousa, an RSPB nature reserve, is an island steeped in history and brimming with wildlife.
-With no human inhabitants or predators besides otters, the island is a safe haven for ground-nesting birds and pupping seals.
-Thousands of storm petrels (Europe’s smallest seabird) nest in dry-stone walls, boulder beaches and between the stones of Mousa’s famous broch.
+Photo: Brydon Thomason Mousa is an RSPB nature reserve.
+The isle is steeped in history and brimming with wildlife.
+With no human inhabitants or predators besides otters, it's a safe haven for ground-nesting birds and pupping seals.
+Thousands of storm petrels (Europe’s smallest seabird) nest in dry-stone walls, boulder beaches and between the stones of the famous broch.
 They return to their nests after dark, creating a magical experience for visitors on an evening trip.
 On a daytime visit see other nesting birds like eider ducks, Arctic terns, black guillemots and skuas.
 Colonies of common and grey seals haul out around tidal pools where they feel safe to pup and moult or just lounge around.
-Public access is carefully managed so that visitors may enjoy Mousa’s historical and natural interest with minimum impact on the wild creatures who benefit from this secluded and safe island home.
+Public access is carefully managed so that visitors may enjoy Mousa’s historical and natural interest with minimum impact on the wildlife that benefits from this secluded and safe island home.

-A community garden with a mini-broch is near the Sandwick swimming pool and an interesting nature trail beginning here leads you to the historic fishing village of Hoswick, now a hub for Shetland’s textile industry.
-Hoswick Visitor Centre has interesting exhibitions, a café, gift shop and is an Information Point.
+A community garden with a mini-broch is near the Sandwick swimming pool and an interesting nature trail beginning here leads you to the historic fishing village of Hoswick, a hub for Shetland’s textile industry with both traditional and contemporary knitwear outlets.
+Hoswick Visitor Centre has interesting exhibitions, a café and gift shop, and is an Information Point.

-The main road continues south to Levenwick; or a right turn will take you to Bigton and Spiggie.
-Levenwick has a lovely beach (safe for swimming) and is a fine place for a picnic and a wander around the banks (sea cliffs).
-The campsite is near the shop and community hall, has a spectacular outlook.
+The main road continues south to Levenwick, with its lovely beach (safe for swimming); a fine place for a picnic and a wander around the banks (sea cliffs).
+The campsite next to the shop and community hall, just off the main road, has a spectacular outlook.

-St Ninian’s Isle The road to Bigton leads to St Ninian’s Isle.
-The isle can be reached by crossing the pristine white shell-sand tombolo, the finest and largest example in the British Isles, which has built up by refraction of waves from the Atlantic around the island as sea level has risen following the last glacial period.
+On past the shop is St Ninian’s Isle, reached by crossing the pristine, white shell-sand tombolo.
+This is the finest and largest example in the British Isles and has built up by refraction of Atlantic waves around the island as sea level has risen following the last glacial period.
 On some rare occasions, with severe tides, wellingtons may be needed to cross.
 The beach holds a Rural Seaside Award from Keep Scotland Beautiful.

 Take a guided walk of St Ninian’s Isle to hear all about its interesting history.
 A hoard of Pictish silver – the St Ninian’s Isle treasure – was discovered by a local schoolboy here in 1958, during excavations at the church (believed to be Norse (1150), built on a pre-Norse structure).
 The 28 objects were buried in a box made of larch.
 Replicas are on display in the Shetland Museum; the real hoard was ‘stolen’ for safe keeping in the National Museum of Scotland in Edinburgh.